jsommers/cbook/basictypes.rst

 Basic Types and Operators
 *************************

 C provides a standard, minimal set of basic data types.
 Sometimes these are called "primitive" types.
 More complex data structures can be built up from these basic types.

 Integer Types
 =============

 The "integral" types in C form a family of integer types.
 They all behave like integers and can be mixed together and used in similar ways.
-The differences are due to the different number of bits ("widths") used to implement each type -- the wider types can store a greater ranges of values.
+The differences are due to the different number of bits ("widths") used to implement each type --- the wider types can store a greater ranges of values.

-char ASCII character
+``char``: One ASCII character
-    at least 8 bits.
+    The size of a ``char`` is almost always 8 bits, or 1 byte.
 Pronounced "car".
-As a practical matter char is basically always a byte which is 8 bits which is enough to store a single ASCII character.
-8 bits provides a signed range of -128..127 or an unsigned range is 0..255. char is also required to be the "smallest addressable unit" for the machine -- each byte in memory has its own address.
+8 bits provides a signed range of -128..127 or an unsigned range is 0..255, which is enough to hold a single ASCII character. ``char`` is also required to be the "smallest addressable unit" for the machine --- each byte in memory has its own address.

-short Small integer
+``short``: A "small" integer
-    at least 16 bits which provides a signed range of -32768..32767.
-Typical size is 16 bits.
-Not used so much.
+    A ``short`` is typically 16 bits, which provides a signed range of -32768..32767.
+It is less common to use a ``short`` than a ``char``, ``int``, or something larger.

-int Default integer
+``int``: A "default" integer size
-    at least 16 bits, with 32 bits being typical.
-Defined to be the "most comfortable" size for the computer.
-If you do not really care about the range for an integer variable, declare it int since that is likely to be an appropriate size (16 or 32 bit) which works well for that machine.
+    An ``int`` is typically 32 bits (4 bytes), though it is only guaranteed to be at least 16 bits.
+It is defined to be the "most comfortable" size for the computer architecture for which the compiler is targetted.
+If you do not really care about the range for an integer variable, declare it ``int`` since that is likely to be an appropriate size which works well for that machine.

-long Large integer
-    at least 32 bits.
-Typical size is 32 bits which gives a signed range of about -2 billion ..+2 billion.
-Some compilers support "long long" for 64 bit ints.
+``long``: A large integer
+    A least 32 bits.
+On a 32-bit machine, it will usually be 32 bits, but on a 64 bit machine, it will usually be 64 bits.

+``long long``
+    Most modern compilers support ``long long`` as an integer type.
+It is usually 64 bits.

 .. sidebar:: Types in Python compared with C